mongodb-developer/mongodb-sprint-zero/README.md

 # MS0
-Set of code assets for SA's to use when deliverying an MSO.
+Set of code assets to accelerat the MongoDB Sprint Zero process.

 ## Demo Purposes Only
 The code contained in this repository is intended simply to help boostrap the MongoDB Spring Zero process.
 The code works. but is **NOT PRODUCTION READY** and is not  intended to be.

 MongoDB Sprint Zero is about helping your customers
  - Quickly start consuming credits
  - Be able to maintain momentum in their development and buying process
  - Help them have something to demonstrate the value at the end of the Sprint

-By creating code assets in the customer native language, we are able to accelerate past some of those bootstrap concepts and get the developers working directly with the data in a meaningful way which will increase their knowledge, likelihood of success, and stickiness factor with MongoDB.

 ## How to Use